OpenRLHF/OpenRLHF/README.md

 ## OpenLLaMA2 Project

-OpenLLaMA2 aims to develop a high-performance distributed LLaMA2 RLHF training framework (for > 30B models).
+OpenLLaMA2 aims to develop a high-performance LLaMA2 RLHF training framework **(for > 30B models)**.

-The sister project of this project is [chinese-llama2 ↗](https://github.com/OpenLLMAI/chinese-llama2), which aims to fine-tune the Chinese LLaMA2 using SFT/RLHF.
+The sister project of this project is [chinese-llama2 ↗](https://github.com/OpenLLMAI/chinese-llama2), which aims to fine-tune a Chinese LLaMA2 based on OpenLLaMA2.

 ### Features